zenstackhq/zenstack-docs/docs/the-complete-guide/part4/2-generate-hooks.md

 sidebar_label: 2.
 Generating Hooks
 ---

-# Generating Hooks
+# 🛠️ Generating Hooks

-If you use a frontend framework like React or Vue, you probably used or heard of libraries like [TanStack Query](https://tanstack.com/query/latest) and [SWR](https://swr.vercel.app/).
+If you use a frontend framework like React or Vue, you've probably used or heard of libraries like [TanStack Query](https://tanstack.com/query/latest) and [SWR](https://swr.vercel.app/).
 These libraries make it a breeze to build data-driven UI by providing excellent encapsulation for reactive data query, cache management, and data invalidation (aka refetching).

 ZenStack provides plugins for generating frontend hooks targeting these two libraries.
 In this guide, we'll focus on using TanStack Query, but the concepts and usage are similar for SWR.